lambdadog/nix-extra/README.md

 My personal nix helpers

-## `nix-profile`
+## `user-environment`

-A trivial-style builder that takes a list of packages and builds a derivation containing the script `switch-to-profile` which will switch the current user to a profile containing only those packages.
+A trivial-style builder that takes a list of packages and builds a derivation containing the script `switch-to-environment` which will switch the current user to a user environment containing only those packages.

 The basic building block for declarative user-env management without taking things quite as far as `home-manager`.